Best kids fitness tracker Android Central 2021

 Fitness trackers (also known as activity trackers) are popular with adults who exercise regularly and those who simply want to get an idea of how many steps they take each day.
-While most fitness trackers are designed for grown-ups, there are a few that made specifically for kids.
-The idea isn't necessarily fitness, per se, but more so to help motivate kids to get more active and have fun doing it.
+While most fitness trackers are designed for grown-ups, a few are made specifically for kids.
+The idea isn't necessarily for fitness but more to help motivate kids to get active and have fun doing it.
 Many activity trackers for kids include even more fun features.
 But the best kids fitness tracker is definitely the Fitbit Ace 3, which also happens to be the newest on the market.
 It strips things down to the basics with a simple design, reliable tracking of data, and intuitive app experience, making it the best option you can get for young ones.

-- Great Option for Young Ones: Fitbit Ace 2
+- Great option for young ones: Fitbit Ace 2 Activity Tracker for Kids

-- Best for More Than Fitness: Garmin vivofit jr. 2
+- Best for more than fitness: Garmin vivofit jr. 2, Kids Fitness/Activity Tracker

 Ideal for kids aged 6-12, the Fitbit Ace 3 boasts two main upgrades over the previous-generation Ace 2: longer battery life at a rated eight days per charge and a greater selection of animated clock faces that change and do different things as the child takes more steps and achieves goals.
-There are 28 in all, from the monster Fred who grows its body from a single blinking eyeball to a full torso with arms and legs as kids take more steps, to the Martian who dances each time the child gets three lightning bolts, achieved through steps.
+There are 29 in all, from the monster Fred who grows its body from a single blinking eyeball to a full torso with arms and legs as kids take more steps, to the Martian who dances each time the child gets three lightning bolts, achieved through steps; plus the newest Minions clock face.

-With a secure and adjustable silicone band, it comes in black/red or blue/green but some kids will gravitate right to the upcoming Minions-themed bands.
-Set it up and pair it with the Fitbit app, which shows both a parent and kid view.
+With a secure and adjustable silicone band, it comes in black/red or blue/green, but some kids will gravitate right to the special edition Minions-themed trackers, which features an engraved band and the new Minion clock face.
+Set it up and pair it with the Fitbit app, which shows a parent and kid view.
 If you already have a Fitbit device, it's easy to add the Ace 3 using the My Family set-up then flip between your view and theirs.
 But you don't have to have a Fitbit to use it – the account just has to be managed by a parent.

 - Kid-friendly design